Trump goes after Fauci, tries to buck up his campaign team

 Though Trump has pulled back from advertising in Midwestern states that secured his 2016 win, he’s invested heavily elsewhere, including North Carolina, where he is on pace to slightly outspend Biden.

-Trump’s visit to the state is part of an aggressive schedule of campaign events, where he has leaned heavily into fear tactics.
+Meanwhile, aides have started privately wondering whether or not Trump’s campaign rallies, which have helped define American politics for the last five years, were in their final days.

-Besides raising images of burning suburbs, in his Carson City rally he went on an extended riff about water management policy, which he blamed for people having to “flush their toilet 15 times.”
+In recent weeks, meanwhile, some White House staff offices have also tried to rotate in aides who have never flown on Air Force One or have done so infrequently so they can do so before Election Day.

-___ Miller reported from Washington and Weissert from Wilmington, Delaware.
-Brian Slodysko in Washington contributed to this report.
+___ Miller reported from Washington.
+Associated Press writers Will Weissert in Wilmington, Delaware, Jonathan Lemire in New York and Brian Slodysko in Washington contributed to this report.